lkananen/parkdude-backend/README.md

 Unit tests typically test a single module or a small amount of related modules.
 These tests should not use real database.
 Instead all database operations must be mocked.
 Unit tests should be implemented as such that they can be run parallel if necessary.
 Unit test files are located in same directory as the module they are testing.

 Jest is used to run the tests.
 Currently Jest always runs both end-to-end and unit tests, but these may be separated later if necessary.

+Tests use different database from the one used for development.
+Database tables are dropped and recreated based on entity schemas at start of the test run.
+End-to-end tests should ensure that tables are cleared after tests (e.g. with `afterEach` or `afterAll`) so that existing values won't affect other test cases.
+Tests are run sequentially, so race conditions shouldn't be a concern as long as asynchrous functions are awaited correctly.

 Test commands: